surfiniaburger/takeMed/README.md

 ## Steps

+- If you don't have a twilio account make sure you sign up for a free trial account.
--Login with your Google account or preferred provider -Enter your Love one phone number and the medication.
+- Login to the takeMed app with your Google account or preferred provider.
+- Enter your Love one phone number and the medication.
-- Click send reminder
+- Click send reminder.
 - Within minutes, your loved one recieves a text.
-- Navigate to Reminder log to view a list of previous reminders with their time stamps
+- Navigate to Reminder log to view a list of previous reminders with their time stamps.
-- Delete Previous logs
+- Delete Previous logs to save cost of scaling to larger database volumes.

 ![Alt text](<Screenshot (209)-1.png>)
 ![Alt text](<Screenshot 2023-11-18 at 01.42.17-1.png>)